Acts 23

 In the darkness of the barracks, after his trial before the Sanhedrin, after his near-destruction by the council, after Roman soldiers have seized him by force - in that moment of isolation and uncertainty, Jesus appears.
 Not as a vision at a distance.
 The word is “stood by” - He positions Himself at Paul's side, as close as a friend.
 This is intimacy in the midst of abandonment.
 This is the presence that makes captivity bearable.

 Jesus does not tell Paul he will be released.
 He does not promise that the Sanhedrin will recant or that Paul's enemies will repent.
 He does not explain why Paul is in the barracks or what will happen next.
 He says: "Be of good cheer."
-The command is not to be optimistic about circumstances.
-It is to take courage from the fact that Christ is standing by him.
+The command is to take courage from the fact that Christ is standing by him.
 Then Jesus tells Paul why: because he has testified in Jerusalem, he must testify in Rome.
-This is not a promise of escape.
-It is a mission assignment.
-Your trials are not interruptions to your calling.
-They are the path through which your calling will be fulfilled.
+This is a mission assignment.
+Your trials are the path through which your calling will be fulfilled.

 This is one of the few times in Acts where Jesus explicitly directs the future.
 Jesus tells Paul: you will witness in Rome.
-Paul does not choose this.
-He does not plan it.
 The Roman system, the Sanhedrin's hatred, the nephew's warning, the governor's decision, the ship's journey, the shipwreck, the serpent, the healing on Malta - all of it will be the machinery through which Paul arrives at Rome.
 But Jesus has already declared it.
-Paul is not a prisoner being moved by bureaucracy.
-He is an apostle being led by the risen Lord.
+Paul is an apostle being led by the risen Lord, carried through all of this to a destination already named.

 Acts 23:12-15Forty Men Under Oath

-Behind the conspiracy is not reason but fury.
+Behind the conspiracy is fury, not reason.
 The Sanhedrin rejected Paul's testimony.
 The council divided.
 The Sadducees saw no evil in him.
 So the ones who most wanted him dead - those who felt most threatened by his claim of resurrection - resort to murder.
 Their rage is that of men who know they are losing the argument and cannot accept it.

-16And when Paul's sister's son heard of their lying in wait, he went and entered into the castle, and told Paul.
+16And when Paul’s sister’s son heard of their lying in wait, he went and entered into the castle, and told Paul.
 17Then Paul called one of the centurions unto him, and said, Bring this young man unto the chief captain: for he hath a certain thing to tell him.
-18So he took him, and brought him to the chief captain: and said, Paul the prisoner called me unto him, and prayed me to bring this young man unto thee, who hath something to say unto thee.
+18So he took him, and brought him to the chief captain, and said, Paul the prisoner called me unto him, and prayed me to bring this young man unto thee, who hath something to say unto thee.
 19Then the chief captain took him by the hand, and went with him aside privately, and asked him, What is that thou hast to tell me?
-20And he said, The Jews have agreed to desire thee that thou wouldest bring Paul down into the council to morrow, as though they would inquire somewhat of him more perfectly.
-21But do not thou yield unto them: for there lie in wait for him of them more than forty men, which have bound themselves with an oath, that they will neither eat nor drink till they have killed him: and now are they ready, looking for a promise from thee.
-22So the chief captain let the young man depart, and charged him, See thou tell no man that thou hast shewed these things to me.

 Paul's sister's son overhears the conspiracy.
 We know nothing else about him - his name, his age, his faith.
 But he hears the plot, and instead of passing it along with a shrug, he acts.
 He enters the fortress and finds Paul.
 This is a boy who loves his uncle enough to risk the enmity of the entire Sanhedrin.
 God uses family affection as the instrument of rescue.